SAVING THE DUNES SAGEBRUSH LIZARD

 Controlled studies have found that relatively small numbers of oil and gas wells have dramatically lowered dunes sagebrush lizard populations.
 Under former President Bush's energy policy, oil and gas development rapidly increased on federal lands, resulting in dramatic losses of dunes sagebrush lizard habitat.
 This habitat loss is compounded by efforts of ranchers to remove shinnery oak — which is toxic to cattle — by using an herbicide spray.

 Refusing to let the dunes sagebrush lizard be another casualty of cattle grazing and Bush's energy policy, the Center petitioned for the animal to be listed under the Endangered Species Act in 2002.
 The U.S. Fish and Wildlife Service made the dunes sagebrush lizard a candidate for listing, thereby avoiding a grant of full protection.
 Finally, at the end of 2010, the Service proposed to list the dunes sagebrush lizard as endangered.
 But the next year Rep. Steve Pearce (R-N.M.) began to spread baseless claims that protecting the lizard would have a detrimental effect on New Mexico’s oil and gas jobs — so the Center debunked that misinformation in a report.
+After the Fish and Wildlife Service decided to cancel its proposal to protect the lizard, we and allies sued in 2013.

 Contact: Noah Greenwald